-This weeks ‘Weekly Photo’ was part of the National Parks Challenge on July 15, one of the activity challenges where you can earn a little award in the form of a special badge in your activity app on your phone.
+This week’s ‘Featured Photo’ was part of the National Parks Challenge on July 15, one of the activity challenges where you can earn a little award in the form of a special badge in your activity app on your phone.
 One was to do a workout of at least 3.5 miles.
-I took up the challenge to a) walk the 3.5+ miles (and get my badge – I know – silly but fun) and b) take some photos in D.C.
+So I took up the challenge to a) walk the 3.5+ miles (and get my badge – I know – silly but fun) and b) take some photos in D.C.

-In 2011 an earthquake (I couldn’t believe it) hit the DC area (Virginia/DC) which damaged this beautiful monument.
-It was closed for about three years, and then it was closed again because of elevator and some other issues.
-If all goes well, the monument should be open to the public again in 2019.
-In the meantime we still can admire it from afar, from up close, just not from the inside out.
+In 2011 an earthquake (I couldn’t believe it) hit the D.C. area (Virginia/D.C.), damaging this beautiful monument.
+It was closed for about three years and again because of the elevator and other issues.
+If all goes well, the monument should be open to the public in 2019.
+In the meantime, we can still admire it from afar, up close, just not from the inside out.